munkireport/munkireport-php/docs/hacking.md

 Hacking instructions for munkireport-php (at the moment just a braindump)

-# Munkireport 2

-If you want to contribute to munkireport2, please fork the repository and send a pull request for your changes.

 ## Views

 All views are in the views folder, if you want to modify the views you can override the view path by adding